Wastewater Treatment Gloversville - Johnstown Joint Wastewater Treatment Facilities

 NYSDEC Compliance

-• Auguust 20, 2024 the facility received the WET analysis report for the test period 8/6/24 - 8/12124, the lab report indicates our TUc(IC25repro) = 1.71 for Freshwater Invertebrate, Ceriodaphnia Dubia; the permit Action Level is 1.3 for the period June - August.
+• July 23, 2025, the facility received the WET analysis report for the test period 7/8/25 – 7/15/25, the lab report indicates our TUc(IC25repro) = 4.29 for Freshwater Invertebrate, Ceriodaphnia Dubia; the permit Action Level is 1.3 for the period June – August.
 Email notification was made to NYSDEC which included the report.
 NYSDEC has indicated no further action at this time, but following a complete review of the report, the facility may be required to conduct additional WET testing

-• December 9, 2024, received notification from NYSDEC indicating that an additional year of quarterly Chronic testing using only the more sensitive invertebrate species is required at Outfall 001 due to the August 2024 test failure.
-The required testing must be initiated within 60 days following this notification
+• December 16, 2025, received notification from NYSDEC indicating that an additional year of Chronic testing using only the more sensitive invertebrate species is required at Outfall 001 due to the July & August 2025 test failure.
+The required testing must occur in the months of June, July, August, September and October.

 Odor Complaints